byteball/obyte-stablecoin-v2-trigger-bot/README.md

 # Obyte Stablecoin V2 Trigger Bot

 Source code for O<sub>byte</sub> Stablecoin V2 Trigger Bot.
-This bot estimates DE request regular intervals and tirggers DE when the peg could be fully or partially fixed.
+This bot monitors data feeds at regular intervals.
+When change is detected the bot estimates response to DE request of affected Curve AAs and triggers DE if response indicates that DE will fix or partially fix the peg.

 ## Requirements